LAAS-HRI/uwds3/README.md

 # Underworlds

-#### Underworlds is a framework for physical, spatial and semantic reasoning for situation-assessment in the context of Human-Robot collaboration.
+### Underworlds is a framework for physical, spatial and semantic situation-assessment in the context of Human-Robot collaboration.

 -----